Bayern sack manager Kovac after Frankfurt humiliation | Goal.com

 Niko Kovac has been sacked as manager of Bayern Munich, the Bundesliga champions have confirmed.

-The 48-year-old Croatian took over at the club from Jupp Heynckes in the summer of 2018 and won a league and cup double this year, but Bayern have struggled to hit their best form this season.
+The 48-year-old Croatian took over at the club from Jupp Heynckes in the summer of 2018 and won a league and cup double in his first season, but Bayern have struggled to hit their best form this season.

 More to follow…